Sinnefa/WelfordAlgorithm_R_Package/README.md

 # Description
 Welford Algorithm for Incremental Mean, Variance and Standard Deviation.
 It handles a stream of numbers and computes descriptive values without a prior knowledge of how many values you have.
-It basically computers values coming from a stream of numbers.
+It basically computes values coming from a stream of numbers.

 # How to Install